 Next would be cleaning the bumper sensors.
 You’ll notice dust accumulating in this area.
 Again, all you need to do is wipe it with a clean towel.

 Step 3: Cliff sensors

-Flip the robot over, and you’ll see a bevy of sensors on the edges.
-These are cliff sensors, and it functions as a guard rail preventing the robot from going over cliff points like stairs.
+Flip the robot over, and you’ll see sensors on the edges.
+These are cliff sensors, and it function as a guard rail preventing the robot from going over cliff points like stairs.

 Step 4: Optical sensor